-The tables were calibrated after setting economic rents, vacancy, expenses and capitalization rates by using adjustments based on average unit size, effective year built, construction quality and construction type as recorded in the Assessor's records.
+The income tables were calibrated after setting economic rents, vacancy, expenses, and capitalization rates using adjustments based on average unit size, effective year built, construction quality, and construction type as recorded in the Assessor's records.

-The effective year built and condition of each building determines the capitalization rate used by the appraiser.
-For example; a building with an older effective year built and of lesser quality will typically warrant a higher capitalization rate; and a building of better quality with a newer effective year built will warrant a lower capitalization rate.
+The effective year built and condition of each building determines the capitalization rate used by the Appraiser.
+For example, a building with an older effective year built and of lesser quality will typically warrant a higher capitalization rate; and a building of better quality with a newer effective year built will warrant a lower capitalization rate.

 The following table outlines general income parameters used in the valuation of the Self-Storage facilities.
-Use code 386 refers to 1-3 level facilities, and use code 525 refers to multi-level self-contained facilities.
+Use code 386 refers to 1-3 level facilities, and use code 525 refers to self-contained multi-level facilities.